 Identity Does Not Limit Accountability

 Accountability erodes when identity is used to narrow responsibility.
-Titles, seniority, or reputation are often invoked to redefine who is answerable for outcomes.
-This weakens enforcement and diffuses ownership.
+Titles or reputation are often invoked to redefine who is answerable for outcomes.
+This diffuses ownership.

 This directive requires accountability to remain complete and uniform.